CleverCloud/doc.clever-cloud.com/commons/clever-tools/create.md

 When you want to make reference to this application using an other command, use `--alias ALIAS` instead of the name.

-### Github
+### GitHub

-When creating your application, you can link it to github for deployments.
+When creating your application, you can link it to GitHub for deployments.

-    # Link an application to github
+    # Link an application to GitHub
     clever create --github <owner>/<repository>

 ## Addon creation process